 Hazelnut Citrus Torte is one of the desserts served during Passover.
 This nutty, citrus torte is moist, wheat-flourless, gluten-free, and amazingly delicious.
 You can serve this torte with a light citrus complement like sorbet, fruit salad, or a creamy, airy whipped crème fraîche, mascarpone or coconut cream.

-Our first official recipe for Passover is the Hazelnut Citrus Torte, published originally by the New York Times in the Cooking session by Melissa Clark.
+Our first official recipe for Passover is the Hazelnut Citrus Torte, published originally in the New York Times in the cooking section by Melissa Clark.
 I honestly won't say that it has been “adapted" because I didn't do many changes.
 This recipe is one of a few Jewish dessert recipes I decided to do for Passover.

 My Adventure making a Hazelnut Citrus Torte

 Making this torte and the other Passover desserts were supposed to be a fun adventure for me, but like always, I tried to do too much.
 I felt so inspired looking at so many delicious nutty and aromatic dessert recipes, that I decided to make not one, but four of them in two days.
 When will I learn?

 Making the Hazelnut Citrus Torte was a big challenge for me because I'm not a baker or pastry chef.
 But that doesn’t stop me.
 But that also is my huge problem.
-I don't know how to scale down, or do one thing at a time, so I end up stressed out with so many things to do and a little time to do it.
+I don't know how to scale down, or do one thing at a time, so I end up stressed out with so many things to do and little time to do it.

 What I can tell you is that in the end, my adventure was worth every second, and especially experiencing each bite of this super moist, nutty and citrus torte.

 I'm not Jewish, and I didn't know much about the Passover traditions.
 Something that I discovered this week that is essential with Passover food is that Jews are prohibited from eating anything leavened.
 The following paragraph was found on the website thoughtco.com, and you can read more at Passover: The forbidden foods.